 Under no circumstances should you ever leave spam comments.
 The web receives over 7.5 million spam comments per hour already.
 Don’t contribute to the noise.
 Stand out and make your comments meaningful and substantive.

-On YouTube, Reddit, Twitter and blogs, comments can boost engagement and add to the value of a piece of content.
+On YouTube, Reddit, Twitter, and blogs, comments can boost engagement and add to the value of a piece of content.

 Keep in mind that the objective of writing valuable comments on other blogs is to creatively weave your relevant article into the body or to use your name as the anchor text.
 I prefer the latter.

-However, if your want your comments to be truly valuable and appeal to the blog owner, as well as his or her readers, try to write a comment with at least 200 words.
+If you want your comments to be truly valuable and appeal to the blog owner, as well as his or her readers, try to write a comment with at least 200 words.

 A great blogger whose posts consistently generate some valuable comments is Marie Forleo (Marieforleo.com).
 Take a look: